dd32/td-gh-ex/readme.txt

 == Description ==

-AZA Lite is a perfect one-page Wordpress theme for small businesses, freelancers and anyone who wishes to build a responsive, one-page, straightforward website in a matter of minutes.
-This highly customizable Wordpress theme strives to give the end-user a really cozy feel and a great experience while carefully delivering important content and information.
+AZA Lite is a perfect one-page WordPress theme for small businesses, freelancers and anyone who wishes to build a responsive, one-page, straightforward website in a matter of minutes.
+This highly customizable WordPress theme strives to give the end-user a really cozy feel and a great experience while carefully delivering important content and information.
 The fully customizable layered Parallax section is just stunning to look at and can be a great hook for anybody landing on your website.
 Have a great time using something that was carefully engineered for beautiful minds.

 == Installation ==